-Sanctions that may be imposed upon a student found to have perpetrated a sexual offense (which includes dating violence, domestic violence, sexual assault, or stalking) will range from disciplinary probation with required counseling, to residential relocation or academic rescheduling, to suspension or dismissal from the College.
+Sanctions that may be imposed upon a student found to have perpetrated a sexual offense (which includes dating violence, domestic violence, sexual assault, or stalking) will range from

 After an investigation, if the Title IX Coordinator determines that it is more likely than not (preponderance of the evidence standard) that the College's sexual harassment policy has been violated, the Title IX Coordinator will refer the respondent to the appropriate college office for disciplinary action.
 Student matters will be referred to the VP for Student Life.
 Hearing procedures for violations of the sexual harassment policy can be found in the Student Handbook.